architecture/network

 Compact tuple payload used by serialize output.

-Tuple slots are intentionally positional to reduce payload size: 0) activations, 1) states, 2) squash keys, 3) connections, 4) input size, 5) output size.
+Tuple slots are intentionally positional to reduce payload size: 0) activations, 1) states, 2) squash keys, 3) connections, 4) input size, 5) output size, 6) optional node gene ids, 7) optional topology intent.

 Example: